 I still remember it very well.
-The PC had huge monitor, huge CPU, with mouse and keyboard.
+The PC had a huge monitor, a huge CPU, with a mouse and keyboard.
 Of course, no internet for us.
 We were divided into teams, each team had two members.
 Each team had access to one PC which means I shared the PC with my friend.

-Once we're on Windows 95 screen, our teacher will ask us to open a game (yes, a game).
-But it was an educational game for child which needs us to think.
+Once we’re on Windows 95 screen, our teacher will ask us to open a game (yes, a game).
+But it was an educational game for a child which needs us to think.
 I also need to work together with my friend, whom I shared the PC, to solve the game on the given time (think of it as a pair programming nowadays, lol)

-Don't think of it as a programming course.
-It's just some basic techniques to learn about Microsoft Word and Microsoft Excel, running on the Windows 98 and Windows 2000.
+Don’t think of it as a programming course.
+It’s just some basic techniques to learn about Microsoft Word and Microsoft Excel, running on Windows 98 and Windows 2000.
 Though when learning the Excel, we do learn some formulas.

 This because Windows 98 was unable to read a USB disk.
 Google is not yet that popular like today and I had no internet access at home during this time.